aleshaleksey/fansys23/08-spell-list.md

   - Water breathing and the ability to communicate with all entities aligned to [water]
   - Immunity to "charmed" and "catatonic".
   - Heavy cover from blocks of ice or tendrils of water.
+- Entities aligned with fire have disadvantage to all attacks in the area of effect, and saving throws against their abilities/spells/etc are made at advantage.
+- The zone of effect moves with the caster, but at no more than 90ft per round.

+As a secondary action, the caster may call forth the following effects:

-- As a "secondary action", the caster can freeze or melt any amount of water in the area of effect.
+- Freeze or melt any amount of water in the area of effect.
 Any entity caught in the frozen areas can attempt to break free with a STR save, however, this is often futile, as even if they break free, they may still be surrounded by walls of ice 10-20 feet thick.
 (This is very useful as a barrier)

+As a main action, the caster may call forth the following effects:

-- As an action call watery tendrils to strike any number of targets in the area of effect, dealing 4d12 percussive damage on a failed DEX save.
+- Call watery tendrils to strike any number of targets in the area of effect, dealing 4d12 percussive damage on a failed DEX save.
 If the caster so choses, the tendrils can throw a target up to 80ft (or move a willing target the same distance).
-- As an action, cause (CON save to negate) or cure bleeding in any number of targets.
+- Cause (CON save to negate) or cure bleeding in any number of targets.

-- Control the movement of water as a "move action", including:
+As a move action, the caster may control the movement of water, including:

 - Raising or lowering water levels at will.
 - Changing speed and flow of water in the area at will (but induing currents of no more than 240ft per round)
-- Entities aligned with fire have disadvantage to all attacks in the area of effect, and saving throws against their abilities/spells/etc are made at advantage.
-- The zone of effect moves with the caster, but at no more than 90ft per round.

 **Special**: "Mandate of the Deep" is a legendary magic.
 It gifts a part of the material realm to the lords of the deep.